NickyEXE/hackerchat-websockets-fe/README.md

 To unsubscribe from a socket, call unsubscribe on your instance of a socket: `socket.unsubscribe()`

+A full explanation of how this class uses JS to interact with the Rails backend can be found [here](https://github.com/NickyEXE/hackerchat-websockets-be#using-websockets).

 # React Boilerplate: Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).